This article talks about:

 Possible settlement = Out of pocket medical bills + lost wages + pain and suffering

 Because your treatment was rather short, and you are left with little if any disability, I will assign $40,000 (taken from the range mentioned above) for pain and suffering for settlement purposes.
-(Because you were on a motorcycle and you were hit by a truck (a motor vehicle), you do not need prove that you have a permanent injury in order to be entitled to pain and suffering.)
+(Because you were on a motorcycle and you were hit by a truck (a motor vehicle), you do not need prove that you have a permanent injury in order to be entitled to money for pain and suffering.)
 Now I will plug-in the medical bill and lost wage figures that I gave in the example into my settlement evaluation for this case:

 Possible settlement = $6,000 + $500 + $40,000